 Our findings in this area show that successful auto salespeople exhibit high rankings for the following four key traits:

 Top performers make things happen, they don’t wait for sales to come to them.
-In classic sales theory, high drive is often found in the “hunters”—those who enjoy new ideas, excitement, and the thrill of the hunt.
+In classic sales theory, high drive is often found in the “hunters” — those who enjoy new ideas, excitement, and the thrill of the hunt.
 People with high drive are motivated toward their goals, sometimes to the exclusion of the goals of the team or others.

 The ability to influence others doesn’t come naturally to everyone.
 Certain personalities are simply not equipped with the persuasive abilities necessary to get people to see their needs (e.g. buying a car) in a new way.
 A salesperson with this trait is able to connect with buyers at an interpersonal level to close a deal.

 As auto sales positions are largely or completely commission-based, it is critical for staff to be confident in their performance not be afraid of failure.
 They must be able to thrive in an “eat what you kill” type of situation and embrace this mentality as a driving motivator.
-This trait can measured in terms of risk tolerance.
+This trait can be measured in terms of risk tolerance.
 You want to see high levels in car lot sales staff.

 Even the best salespeople fail frequently.
 The most successful among them aren’t set back by this and take an “okay, what’s next” view.
 People who recover well from setbacks don’t dwell on failures and this allows them to keep moving forward toward their next sale.

 These four traits are easy to understand and seem obvious once they are listed, but screening candidates for them takes focus.
-Hiring managers can start by looking for these traits using scenario and behavioural questions in interviews.
+Hiring managers can start by looking for these traits using scenario and behavioral questions in interviews.
 For example, ask candidates for “real life” examples that show when they recovered from a setback outside of the sales lot.
 They can also ask a candidate’s references to rate the candidate on these traits from high to low, or share a story where they witnessed the candidate demonstrating them.

 If this seems daunting, there are also easy-to-use online tools and surveys that can measure a candidate for these traits and compare their traits to those of a top salesperson.
 You can even have your top salesperson measure their own traits in a survey, and then use that as a template for hiring others just like him or her.

 It’s easy to fall in love with a salesperson.
-We hire them for this ability—to sell themselves to us after only a few short encounters.
+We hire them for this ability — to sell themselves to us after only a few short encounters.
 But there are other traits to look for when hiring salespeople who will ensure they bring in the sales that they promised during their first interview.
-Once you understand what these traits are—and how to screen for them in each new hire—you will find salespeople that you will want to keep forever, you will see a shift in your sales numbers, and you will wish you had a cloning machine to make more of these people for your dealership or business.
+Once you understand what these traits are — and how to screen for them in each new hire — you will find salespeople that you will want to keep forever, you will see a shift in your sales numbers, and you will wish you had a cloning machine to make more of these people for your dealership or business.

 Ben Baldwin is the Founder and Co-CEO of ClearFit, an online solution that provides the easiest way for anyone to find the best person for the job, by predicting their success.
 Over his career he has supported the recruiting and hiring needs of Fortune 500 companies and small to mid-sized businesses.
 He writes regularly for The Wall Street Journal as a business mentor.